journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/70_org_editor-checklist.md

 - Close this issue when all items are complete.

 ### Check that the live version of the article contains at least the following information:
-- [ ] Includes author information
+- [ ] Author information
-- [ ] Includes abstract
+- [ ] Abstract
-- [ ] Includes structure that gives readers an overview and facilitates navigation, such as:
+- [ ] Structure that gives readers an overview and facilitates navigation, such as:
    - [ ] Table of contents (if the article is text-intensive)
    - [ ] Link or buttons to different parts of the paper or switching between paper-mode vs. interactive mode
    - [ ] Some articles (e.g,. narrative visualization) might lend itself to be progressively disclosed without an overview
-- [ ] Includes the following required sections at the end of the paper, after References:
+- [ ] The following required sections at the end of the paper, after References:
    - [ ] Research materials
    - [ ] Authorship
    - [ ] License